-Milestone F - Soil Gas Sampling - During the characterization of the Site, a total of three (3) soil gas samples are proposed to be collected during each of the two (2) soil gas sampling events.
-Please note that PAUSTIF will only pay the selected firm for the actual number of events conducted (i.e. if a firm includes the costs to complete 2 events, but only 1 events are conducted; then the firm will only be paid for the 1 event completed).
-The selected consultant should be prepared to conduct the first soil gas sampling event at the Site within two (2) weeks of the execution of the contract and conduct the second event approximately six (6) weeks after the first event.
+Milestone F - Soil Gas Sampling - A total of four (4) soil gas sampling points are located at the Site.
+The previous consultant recently collected a round of samples from the two (2) points installed in July 2013 as well as a sample from each of the two (2) recently installed soil gas sampling points.
+For this RFB, please assume that one (1) round of samples will be collected from each of the four (4) soil gas sampling points.
+Please note that PAUSTIF will only pay the selected firm for the actual number of events conducted (i.e. if a firm includes the costs to complete 1 event, but no event is conducted; then the firm will not be paid for the milestone).
+The selected consultant should be prepared to conduct the first soil gas sampling event at the Site within two (2) weeks of the execution of the contract.
 As part of the soil gas investigation, the selected consultant should consider the following:

-- All soil gas points will be advanced in the locations proposed in the RFB, unless the presence of utilities, obstructions, or safety concerns requires a change in the location.
-The proposed locations of the soil gas points are provided on the attached Site Plan in Attachment 1. - The vapor intrusion investigation should be completed in a manner consistent with the Land Recycling Technical Guidance Manual - Section IV.A.4 Vapor Intrusion Into Buildings from Groundwater and Soil under the Act 2 Statewide Health Standards, Document 253-0330-100, dated January 24, 2004. - Samples should be collected in laboratory provided Summa canisters equipped with laboratory calibrated flow regulators and analyzed for the PADEP Constituents list for unleaded gasoline via TO-15. - The laboratory to be utilized should be identified in the bid package.
+- The vapor intrusion investigation should be completed in a manner consistent with the Land Recycling Technical Guidance Manual - Section IV.A.4 Vapor Intrusion Into Buildings from Groundwater and Soil under the Act 2 Statewide Health Standards, Document 253-0330-100, dated January 24, 2004. - Samples should be collected in laboratory provided Summa canisters equipped with laboratory calibrated flow regulators and analyzed for benzene, toluene, ethylbenzene, total xylenes, MTBE, naphthalene, isopropylbenzene, 135-TMB, and 124-TMB via TO-15. - The laboratory to be utilized should be identified in the bid package.
 Upon receipt of the results, the consultant should forward a copy of the analytical data to the solicitor and PAUSTIF (or its designated representative).

-Results from soil gas sampling events will be summarized and presented to the PADEP in the SCR.
+Results from soil gas sampling event should be summarized and presented to the PADEP in the SCR.

-Milestone G - Site Survey - Following the completion of Milestone B, Milestone C, Milestone D, Milestone E, and Milestone F, a professional survey of the Site by a Pennsylvania-licensed surveyor including all current site features (e.g., buildings, property boundaries, monitoring wells, sanitary and storm sewers, etc.) shall be completed.
+Milestone G - Site Survey - Following the completion of Milestone B, Milestone C, Milestone D, Milestone E, and Milestone F, a professional survey of the Site by a Pennsylvania-licensed surveyor including all current site features (i.e., buildings, property boundaries, monitoring wells, sanitary and storm sewers, etc.) shall be completed.
 All monitoring wells, soil borings, soil gas points, the Site building, sanitary and storm sewer lines, property boundaries and other important Site features are to be surveyed with the purpose of placing their horizontal coordinates on a scaled site map.
 In addition, the vertical coordinates of the new monitoring well top of casings and surface grade are to be surveyed.
 The benchmark elevation shall be obtained by referencing the approximate ground surface elevation of the property or from an available benchmark from a USGS topographic map or benchmark elevation marker located at the Site.
 In conjunction with collecting depth to groundwater readings during sampling events and in an effort to establish groundwater flow at the Site, tops of casing for the existing monitoring wells are to be surveyed to facilitate the construction of a Site wide groundwater flow map.
 In addition, the presence of SPL (if detected) needs to be taken into consideration when calculating the static water levels in the wells and constructing a Site wide groundwater flow map.
 Groundwater elevation data collected following the installation of the additional monitoring wells along with data from the site survey will be utilized to produce a series of summary figures which will provide additional information as to the groundwater flow direction in each of the monitored water bearing zones.